 With a long history of preparing highly qualified clinical social work practitioners, our Clinical Concentration focuses on strengths-based practice in a variety of clinical settings and prepares students for licensed independent practice.

-As in all aspects of social work, the Clinical Concentration focuses on the whole person, taking into consideration each client’s bio-psycho-social-spiritual needs.
+As in all aspects of social work, the Clinical Concentration focuses on the whole person, taking into consideration each client’s bio-psycho-social-spiritual needs in the context of race, ethnicity, and socioecnomic status.
 This concentration prepares students to obtain a license in clinical social work practice.
 The course work includes all aspects of clinical practice with individuals, families, couples, and groups.
 Dimensions of assessment and diagnoses are thoroughly addressed across the life span.

 Throughout their tenure, students receive extensive preparation in the understanding and application of theory in evidence-based practice.
-Clinical students take courses in theory, clinical practice with individuals and with families, ethics, and practice evaluation.
-They can also opt to take elective macro courses.
+Clinical students take courses in theory, clinical practice with individuals and with families, ethics, and research.
+They can also expand their knowledge base by including elective courses in international development, community organization, social policy, and social service management to create a dual focus for their education.

 Students will learn direct clinical practice in their advanced year field internship, working with individuals, couples, families, and/or groups.
-Students in the clinical concentration will be prepared for professional roles and activities including:
+Students in the clinical concentration will be prepared for employment in the areas of:

 - school social work;